 This post may contain affiliate links.
 Please read our disclosure policy.

-Lemon Basil Chicken is marinated with mouthwatering, flavorful ingredients before being pan seared to perfection!
-Make this bright and zesty dinner quick before the summer’s over.
+Lemon basil chicken is marinated with mouthwatering, flavorful ingredients before being pan seared to perfection!
+Make this bright and zesty chicken as a standalone for dinner served with your favorite sides or add it on top of a salad or pasta.

 Email Yourself This Recipe!